desuk/desuk.github.io/content/_index.md

 Got a gig coming up with an Ellington element? <a href="mailto:desuk@dukeellington.org.uk">Pop us an email</a> and we can publicise via our website.

+### Harmony In Harlem - Cambridge

+> Harmony In Harlem return to St Andrew's Street Baptiest Church in Cambridge for what is becoming an annual fixture.
+On Saturday 29th February 2020 our theme is Primping for the Prom from one of our new titles, but the centrepiece of the show is the challenging, rip-roaring *Diminuendo in Blue & Crescendo in Blue*.
+We will also feature *The Mooche*, *Clarinet Melodrama* and Billy Strayhorn's harrowing *Blood Count.*

+More details and tickets [here](http://www.harmonyinharlem.co.uk).

+### Frank's gigs

 Our own Frank Griffith has some [upcoming gigs](http://www.frankgriffith.co.uk/gigs/), often with an Ellingtonian twist.

 * 4 February 2020, 8.30PM.
 FG Quartet w/Franck Amsallem, piano, John MacCormick, bass, Danny Ward, drums.
 Phase One.
 80 Seel Street, Liverpool, L1 4JN. £3.